Epi-NMT/DADG/README.md

-# Source code of: Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation
+# Source code of: "Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation"

 Reproduce the paper: